-Click below to schedule an appointment.
-For same day appointments or if you do not see an online appointment that accommodates you, please call us.
+Be sure to check both options 1 and 2 online availabilities for any of our doctors.
+If you want a specific doctor for your eye examination, please call us to schedule.
+For same day appointments or if you do not see an online appointment that accommodates you, it is best to call us.
 Some appointments are only available by phone.

 Important Notices Regarding Your Appointment